chris-konrad/sensorbike/README.md

 # Sensorbike: Postprocessing data captured from the instrumented Gazelle/Bosch Balance Assist Bicycles

 This repository contains software to load and postprcocess data captured from the instrumented Gazelle/Bosch Balance Assist Bicycles.
-It enables to:
+It enables to conveniently execute the full processing pipline outlined below and provides an environment to excute individual steps of the pipeline only.

 - Decode Swiftnav binary files and apply RTK corrections to GNSS data. (via RTKLib).